jairusjoer/jairusjoer/readme.md

-### Hello there ✌️
+# Hello there ✌️

-### I'm a designer and developer from Germany, focused on crafting unified and clear design languages for rich, beautiful products.
+### I am a Designer and Developer from Germany, focused on crafting unified and clear Design Languages for rich, beautiful Products.

-Media designer at neuwaerts, co-founder of XVI CHAPEL, marketing manager at World of Bass and freelance designer – In the past decade I had the delight to experience many facettes of the design industry.
+Junior Frontend Developer at neuwaerts, Co-Founder of XVI CHAPEL, Marketing Manager at World of Bass and Freelance Designer – In the past Decade I had the Delight to experience many Facettes of the Design Industry.

-Today, I'm working at [neuwaerts](https://www.neuwaerts.de/), helping clients design, develop and launch their products.
+Today, I am working at neuwaerts, helping Clients design, develop and launch their Products.

 <!--
 - 🔭 I’m currently working on ...